umbraco/UmbracoDocs/Extending/UI Library/index.md

----
-versionFrom: 9.1.0
----

 # UI Library

-The UI Library is a set of web components that can be used to build Umbraco User Interface.
+The Umbraco UI Library is a set of web components that can be used to build Umbraco User Interface.
 The UI Library separates the user interface from Umbraco’s business logic and creates a unified user experience, with coherent styling and naming, across all the Umbraco platforms and projects including the ones developed by you.

 With the UI Library, you get a collection of visual building blocks that consists of pieces to build any UI in Umbraco.
 Each component is a building block updating its display according to the data passed to it.

+Currently, the UI Library is a standalone project.
+The UI Library components are not yet shipped to the backoffice with Umbraco 9.

 ## UI Library Storybook